Jguitian1/CPE322/Lab_2/README.md

 ![Image1.png](image1.png)

-For the command `minicom -b 115200 -o -D /dev/ttyS0`, I had to put sudo in front of it in my ssh for it to run.
+For the command `minicom -b 115200 -o -D /dev/ttyS0`, I had to put sudo in front of it in my ssh for it to run, meaning my ssh does not have * permissions in my device.

 ![Image2.png](image2.png)